Official Backstory of Rare Dirndl | Rare Dirndl

 It goes without saying that 2020 brought about some challenges for Rare Dirndl.
 While I was preparing for a 3 week maternity leave, suddenly everything changed and some quick pivots were made to keep our team together and safe.
 We started using our blouse elastic and dirndl linings to make masks for our customers and to donate.
 We were able to donate over 500 masks to front line workers in Chicago, specifically Swedish Covenant Hospital, CPD, Misericordia Home, Masks for Moms, & La Casa Norte

-We also had to reimagine what wearing a dirndl meant when you didn’t have any events to wear it to.
-It was clear that our little community was still so proud of their heritage and was itching to wear their dirndl even if it was just for a zoom call or to work from home.
+We also had to reimagine what wearing a traditional dirndl meant when you didn’t have any special occasions to wear it to.
+It was clear that our little community was still so proud of their heritage and was itching to wear their dirndl dress even if it was just for a zoom call or to work from home.
 We started our annual Heritage at Home day and we introduced the Everyday Dirndl.
-More than ever, folks started to embrace their love for dirndl and their heritage on a daily basis and not just for Oktoberfest.
+More than ever, folks started to embrace their love for German dirndl and their heritage on a daily basis and not just for Oktoberfest.

-I’m so happy to say that today, we are still thriving and excited to bring you new ‘made in Chicago’ dirndl designs as well as on-trend blouses and accessories.
+I’m so happy to say that, we are still thriving and excited to bring you new ‘made in Chicago’ dirndl dress designs as well as on-trend blouses and accessories.

 A lot has changed since 2010.
 New location, we are now a small team of women instead of a one gal show, our product offerings have varied and the logo has changed, but the core values of the brand remain the same!
 Inclusivity, creativity, thoughtfulness & respect remain the heart of Rare Dirndl.
 We continue to be passionate about helping people connect with their German heritage without sacrificing their personal style and I look forward to many more years of fun to come.

-A truly heartfelt THANK YOU & DANKE to all of those who have purchased Rare Dirndls over the years and to those who have supported me and my small business dreams in other ways as well.
+A truly heartfelt DANKE to all of those who have purchased Rare Dirndl over the years and to those who have supported me and my small business dreams in other ways as well.

 Ever wonder which dirndl style you are?
 Click here to take our quiz and find out now!